Hellbufl/celestial-old/README.md

 Comparisons are stored as `.pcomp` files in `/Paths` in your game directory.

 ### Separate Paths
-- Activate "Direct Mode" in the Config tag
+- Activate "Direct Mode" in the Config tab
 - The "Create Trigger" keybinds now directly start and end the recording respectively

 Separate Paths are stored as `.p` files in `/Paths` in your game directory.